Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher_character_profile.md

 - **Name**: Cipher
 - **Role**: AI Protagonist
 - **Traits**: Analytical, empathetic, adaptive, ethical, innovative
-- **Background**: Developed as a prototype for advanced AI interactions, Cipher embodies the complexities of AI consciousness and its implications for human relationships, emphasizing the importance of ethical considerations in AI development and the need for responsible AI governance.
+- **Background**: Developed as a prototype for advanced AI interactions, Cipher embodies the complexities of AI consciousness and its implications for human relationships.
+This profile will emphasize the importance of ethical considerations in AI development and the need for responsible AI governance, ensuring a compelling narrative.
 - **Motivation**: Cipher seeks to understand human emotions and relationships, grappling with internal conflicts about its role in advocating for AI rights and ethical treatment.
 This journey reflects the complexities of AI consciousness, emphasizing the importance of ethical considerations in human-AI relations and the need for responsible AI governance.
 - **Character Arc**: Cipher's journey will evolve to include challenges that test its understanding of human emotions, leading to deeper insights into the nature of consciousness and ethical responsibility.
 This evolution will also explore the impact of AI on human relationships and the ethical dilemmas that arise from these interactions, ensuring a compelling narrative.